yukioioioi/yukioioioi/README.md

 - Racist, Homophobic, Transphobic

-- Looking for a romantic relationship
+- Looking to have a romantic relationship
 > Esp if I don't know you/Just met, like naww???
 </details>